COVID-19 recovery and cost of living business supports

 Business owners could avail of a number of supports during COVID-19.

-This page summarises the financial support schemes, rates waivers and tax measures that are in place to support businesses as they continue to recover from COVID-19 and deal with the rising costs of living.
+This page summarises some of the financial support schemes, rates waivers and tax measures in place to support businesses as they continue to recover from COVID-19 and deal with the rising costs of living.

 You can also get advice from your accountant or use the advisory support from your Local Enterprise Office (LEO).

-You can get up to date information on supports and guidance for businesses and employers from the Department of Enterprise, Trade and Employment.
+You can get up-to-date information on support and guidance for businesses and employers from the Department of Enterprise, Trade and Employment.
+Or use the online guide supportingSMEs.gov.ie.

 Loans, grants and vouchers

-The loan is open to sole traders, partnerships and limited companies with fewer than 10 full-time employees and annual turnover of up to €2 million.
+The loan is open to sole traders, partnerships, and limited companies with fewer than 10 full-time employees and an annual turnover of up to €2 million.
 You can apply through the MFI website or through your Local Enterprise Office.

 Trading Online Voucher Scheme